GigiaJ/iac-cljs-configs/iac/README.md

-## Infrastructure as Code using Pulumi (will swap it to Clojurescript after I get it stable)
+## Infrastructure as Code using Pulumi in Clojurescript
-To preface, writing it initially in Clojurescript without an immaculate handle on Pulumi is not the best idea.
-Easier to do it in Javascript for the sake of having docs to reference.

 My cluster configuration that serves to automate the deployment and handling of my services that I use for personal and public tasks.
 The goal initially of this is to both reduce my cost overhead (I was using vultr), improve reproducibility (we love Guix after all), increase stability as any change prior was changing a docker compose and potentially bringing services down on any mistakes (Caddy being the central funnel was a blessing and a curse), as well as improve security as our secrets and such can now be contained in OpenBao (Hashicorp Vault, but open source and maintained by the Linux Foundation).

 I'll try to include any pertinent documentation here in the tooling I use or the setup.